 HOW TO OBTAIN WISDOM – James 1:5-8

-Bible sermons, Epistle of James, prayer, sermon on James, trials, wisdom
+Bible sermon, Bible sermons, Epistle of James, God, James, New Testament sermon, prayer, religion, sermon on James, sermon verse-by-verse, sermon with illustrations, sermon: James chapter 1, skink, trials, Uncategorized, wisdom

 INTRODUCTION: Someone has said that knowledge is the ability to take things apart, while wisdom is the ability to put them together and make sense of them.
 The people to whom James wrote this letter had problems with their praying.
 When we are going through difficulties, what should we pray about?
 James gives the answer: ask God for wisdom.